bitwarden/passwordless-docs/src/guide/stepup.md

 });
 ```

 Note that if the user fails to authenticate via the step-up sequence, they can still continue to use the application as usual.
-Calling the `signinWith...` methods does not inherently invalidate the user's existing session or token.
+Calling the `signinWith*` methods does not inherently invalidate the user's existing session or token.